LavakauT/GRN/README.md

 > Choose + below this filter.
 It will jump out where the "adjacent edges" match the filter

-> Choose Column... >> Edge: kmer "is" "Support" (not including Nodata) or Edge: kmer "is not" "Reject" (including Nodata)
+> Choose Column... >> Edge: kmer "is" "Support" (not including Nodata) or Edge: kmer "is not" "Reject" (including Nodata).
+Repeat and repeat.

 > You can export node and edge as new files.